-- 296. The ceiling of USD 70 million approved by the Board in 2014 for the corporate services financing mechanism was increased to USD 82 million in the management plan for 2016-2018.
-WFP is requesting a further increase in the ceiling to USD 147 million. - 297.
-WFP's significant growth since the corporate services financing mechanism was adopted has increased demand, especially for the CBF and fee-for-service advances.
+- 297. The ceiling of USD 70 million approved by the Board in 2014 for the corporate services financing mechanism was increased to USD 82 million in the management plan for 2016-2018.
+WFP is requesting a further increase in the ceiling to USD 147 million. - 298.
+WFP's significant growth since the corporate services financing mechanism was adopted has increased demand, especially for the CBF and fee-for-service (FFS) advances.
 In 2014, with a ceiling of USD 70 million, the mechanism accounted for 1.7 percent of the total implementation plan of USD 4.20 billion.
 With the proposed ceiling of USD 147 million, the mechanism would account for 1.7 percent of the total implementation plan for 2022 of USD 8.5 billion.
-The requested increase in the ceiling has the aim of keeping pace with the projected 102 percent growth in implementation plans between 2014 and 2022. - 298.
+The requested increase in the ceiling has the aim of keeping pace with the projected 102 percent growth in implementation plans between 2014 and 2022. - 299.
 Such a degree of growth places high pressure on the corporate services financing mechanism, which supports an increasing number of multi-year projects that require capital investments.
-In addition, as a result of the BUSBE, at the beginning of each calendar year an increasing number of corporate services that can be directly linked to CSPs might require funding allocations that are subject to cost recovery during the year as services are delivered.
+In addition, as a result of the BUSBE, at the beginning of each calendar year an increasing number of corporate services that can be directly linked to CSPs might require funding allocations that are subject to cost recovery during the year as services are delivered. - 300.
+While potential risk associated with the corporate services mechanisms is the financial losses due to non-repayment from the borrowing units, since the establishment of the CBF and FFS funds, no financial losses were incurred so far.
+This is due to the mitigating actions in place, such as: a robust review and approval process on the requested loans including sources of funds and realistic repayment plan before disbursing the fund; continuous engagement with borrowing units ensuring the risk of late payment is foreseen and timely mitigated; and, regular monitoring and reporting to senior management on the status of all outstanding loans.

-56 WFP/EB.A/2014/6-D/1.
+57 WFP/EB.A/2014/6-D/1.

-299. Table VI.1 shows the requested increase by fund.
+301. Table VI.1 shows the requested increase by fund.